m-dadej/m-dadej.github.io/_pages/about.md

 My research centers around the nexus of finance and macroeconomics.
 I am also interested in applied quantitative methods in economics.

-My first name is pronounced as Muh-TEH-oosh
+My first name is pronounced as Muh-TEH-woosh